g0v-data/g0v-hackmd-archive/notes/BQWOmzxNQZSMv5oxdPX7UA.md

   // Handle the response from the server
 });
 ```
+The code above indicates a JavaScript fetch request for sending data from clients (mostly web browsers) to servers.
+During the login process, it is among the requests whereby the server checks on the user’s credentials and reCAPTCHA token.
+The fetch function is a modern way to perform HTTP requests on the client side.
+Here, it sends out a POST request to /api/login endpoint.
+Generally, the POST method is used for sending the information to the server and subsequently processed.
+It also includes header objects indicating what type of content will accompany it.
+In this case, Content-Type has been changed into application/json which means that information within a request body is in JSON format.

+To transmit this information to our server add it to the property body meant for it.
+This data will be coming from JSON.stringify thus transforming the JavaScript object containing username, password and recaptchaToken into a string in a JSON format used while communicating with the server that expects all data in JSON format meaning that formatting it correctly as JSON.stringify is essential.
+After sending out a request via .then, the server’s response is handled within the function given to .then.
+Such things may include checking if the login was successful or handling errors returned by the server.
+It is important to handle responses because they provide feedback to users or allow them to take other actions based on verification results from server-side systems for authentication purposes.

 ### Verify the Token on the Server
 To examine the token, on the server, you must use the reCAPTCHA secret key acquired during the initial setup.
 A request will be sent to Google’s reCAPTCHA verification API will have the token and your secret key as parameters.
 Here is an illustrative example of server-side verification using Node.js and Express: